 Is Apple Watch ECG a positive move?

-But these caveats shouldn't take away from this being a pretty important step for consumer awareness of potentially fatal conditions.
+Any caveats shouldn't take away from this being a pretty important step for consumer awareness of potentially fatal conditions though.
 For people who have occasional symptoms, it could prevent some from having to use heath agency-administered devices to monitor their heart to prove there is an issue.